A Complete Guide to Hamilton City, Bermuda

 Address: Cabinet Office Grounds, East of Cenotaph, 105 Front Street, Hamilton City, Bermuda.

-Perot Post Office is on Queen street and named after the man who was appointed Bermuda's first Postmaster General in 1821.
+This old post office is named after the man who was appointed Bermuda's first Postmaster General in 1821.
 The little post office is still maintained much like the way Perot kept it... neat with simple furnishing.
+Perot Post Office is located on Queen street.

 Photo: Robyn Fleming, flickr, cc by 2.0